 What are the fees for getting married at St. Mary’s?

 The basic fee is $400 for parishioners.
 This includes your wedding coordinator and all the administrative costs.
-It does not include the costs for the pianist or the vocalist or choir.
+It does not include the costs for the pianist, the vocalist or choir, or for the celebrant.
 The wedding coordinator will speak with you about fees for musicians and other gratuities.

 Can we have an outdoor wedding?